 Find out in this article why nutrition also plays such an important role for our skin.

-Another very important component is active relaxation.
+Another very important building block is active relaxation.
 Because if our body has forgotten how to automatically return to its normal relaxed state, we have to relearn it, so to speak.
 A software update, so to speak.
 In my experience, relaxation quickly gets lost in everyday life between smartphones, computer work and errands.
 That's why I consciously create spaces where I can actively relax.
-This can look like this:
+It can look like this:

 I write myself a timetable in which I record daily goals and time-outs.
 An important appointment with myself is my morning yoga session.
 Even if it's only ten minutes.
 Because only those who are in balance with themselves can pass on this positive energy to all areas of life.
 For me, this morning routine acts like an anchor that doesn't let me drift out to sea even in stressful moments, but instead lets me rock on the waves in my safe harbor until they have flattened out again